F27

 Possible Causes

-Faulty pressure switch, blocked or leaking pressure hose, control board miscalibration, air dome blockage on tub
+Faulty pressure switch, blocked or leaking pressure hose, control board miscalibration, air dome blockage on the tub.

 How to Fix / Troubleshooting

-Safety first: Unplug the unit and turn off water supply.
+Safety first: Unplug the unit and turn off the water supply.

-- Check for leaks: Ensure the hose has no cracks or pinholes that would cause incorrect pressure readings.
-Replace if damaged.
+- Check for leaks: Ensure that the hose has no cracks or pinholes that would cause incorrect pressure readings.
+Replace it if damaged.

-- Test pressure switch: Use a multimeter to verify the switch changes contacts at different pressure levels.
-Replace if readings are inconsistent or out of spec.
+- Test pressure switch: Use a multimeter to verify that the switch changes contacts at different pressure levels.
+Replace it if readings are inconsistent or out of specification.

 - Control reset: After repairs, disconnect power for several minutes to reset the control.
 Run a test cycle to verify proper water levels.